The Ombudsman for Children

 Which bodies can the Ombudsman for Children investigate?

 The Ombudsman for Children can investigate complaints about public bodies providing services or making decisions about children and families, or organisations providing services on behalf of the State.
-The Ombudsman for Children's Office has developed an unofficial list of the bodies covered (pdf) as a guide.

 How can the Ombudsman for Children promote the rights and welfare of children?